 A comfortable and inviting atmosphere welcomes you as you enter the property adorned with palm trees & sea grapes for a true Florida island experience.
-Our 7-barrel brewhouse is the heart of all our beers.
-We are large enough to ensure plenty of beer on-hand and small enough to allow real hand-crafted ingenuity.
+The 7-barrel brewhouse is the heart of all Old Coast beers.
+They are large enough to ensure plenty of beer on-hand and small enough to allow real hand-crafted ingenuity.

-The taproom features a custom one of a kind curved bar faced with 100-year-old cypress.
+The taproom features a custom one-of-a-kind curved bar faced with 100-year-old cypress.
 Old Coast Ales offers up to 12 taps of pure liquid excellence.
-With two separate patios, there is ample outdoor seating to enjoy the warm, Florida sunshine.
-There are games free to play while you are enjoying a nice cold one including Jenga and the crowd favorite: Ping-Pong (and the only table in town).
-We are family-friendly and, yes, well-behaved dogs are welcome too.
+With two separate patios, there is ample outdoor seating to enjoy the warm Florida sunshine.

 Relics of America's Gilded Age are elegantly exhibited on the museum's three floors.
 Costumes, furnishings, mechanical musical instruments and other artifacts give you a glimpse into 19th century daily life.
 The Lightner collection includes beautiful examples of cut glass, Victorian art glass and the stained glass work of Louis Comfort Tiffany.

 The Historic Florida Militia (HFM) is a non-profit umbrella organization supporting re-created historic interpretive units and representing a number of cultures and time periods.
 "We are not street performers, we are educators.
 We are not parades, we are historic programs.
 This is not an exercise in free speech, this is an opportunity to educate.
 We are not promoting a political agenda, we are promoting the city's history through a practical and factual teaching method".